Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 3. Sodium Balance and Hydration

-Chronic stress may alter aldosterone signalling, which helps regulate sodium and fluid balance (6).
-This can contribute to low blood pressure, light-headedness, and salt cravings.
+Chronic stress may alter aldosterone signalling via the renin-angiotensin-aldosterone system (RAAS), which helps regulate sodium and fluid balance (6).
+This can contribute to orthostatic hypotension, light-headedness, and salt cravings.

 For some individuals, moderate use of mineral-rich sea salt may support hydration and blood pressure stability.
 This approach is not appropriate for everyone and should be avoided in people with hypertension, kidney disease, or salt-sensitive conditions (7).